Geometry of Polynomials and Root-Finding via Path-Lifting: Introduction

 The paper is organized as follows.
-In section~\ref{prelim}, we set out notation and preliminary notions.
-Section~\ref{alg} describes the path-lifting algorithm explicitly.
-In section~\ref{branched}, we discus the branched surface $\SS$ and the corresponding Voronoi partition; this section may be of interest independent to the question of root-finding.
-Section~\ref{circlebounds} computes several estimates related to how the polynomial $f$ behaves on the initial circle.
-In section~\ref{optimize}, we calculate a lower bound on how far apart the points $w_n$ and $w_{n+1}$ can be, and in \S\ref{cost} bound the number of steps needed for the algorithm to locate an approximate zero from a given starting point $z_0$.
-This bound depends on the log of the angle $f(z_0)$ makes with the relevant critical values of $f$.
+In Section~\ref{prelim}, we set out notation and preliminary notions.
+Section~\ref{alg} describes the $\alpha$-step path-lifting algorithm explicitly.
+In Section~\ref{branched}, we discuss the branched surface $\SS$ and the corresponding Voronoi partition.
+This section discusses underlying topological and geometric properties, and may be of interest independent to the question of root-finding.

-Using these results, we can average the bound from \S\ref{cost} over all starting points; this is done in Section~\ref{average}, which proves the main theorem.
-We conclude in Section~\ref{Remarks} with some remarks.